burriach/edlab/content/authors/lia-guallar/_index.md

 ---
 # Display name
-title: Anna Sánchez de Mingo
+title: Lía Guallar Gual

 # Username (this should match the folder name)
 authors:
-- anna-sanchez
+- lia-guallar

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lab and field technician
+role: Intern and BSc student

 # Organizations/Affiliations
 organizations: